VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 ```
 failure_ratio[1h] > burn_rate * (1.0 - SLO)
 ```
 So the burn_rate is just a positive multiplier, larger than 1, applied to the overall acceptable error budget.
-We are essentially acting as though we have a higher tolerable error rate within any particular small window over which we are alerting.
+And the alert condition is just telling us that we are burning our error budget that much faster (=burn_rate) than expected.
+A burn_rate of 1 means we're burning the budget in the expected 28 days.
+A burn_rate of 2 means that if the alert fires we are now burning our error budget at a rate that would consume it in 14 days, etc.

-### How does this solve our problems?
+### But how does this solve our problems?

 Because we don't use a large window, we don't have a big reset time problem.